 Working with famed Burgundy producer Louis Latour, Waitrose Cellar’s wine buyer and Master of Wine, Xenia Ruscombe-King explores the rows of barrels and tastes each year’s vintage… and then the bidding begins.

 How did it get here?

 The barrels that Xenia successfully won from the 2017 auction all came close to her personal measure of the ultimate red Burgundy: "It should taste like the fleeting snow on angels’ wings.
 These three did a pretty good job of achieving that, but were a touch more down to Earth.”

-The 2 barrels were shipped off to the hallowed cellars of Louis Lator.
-Over the next 18 months they matured under the watchful eye of winemaker supremo Jean Charles Thomas.
+These barrels then gently flew off to the hallowed cellars of Louis Latour where they matured over the next 18 months, under the watchful eye of winemaker Jean Charles Thomas.
 When he gave the word, bottling began in late spring 2018 and the wine arrived in the UK in winter 2018.
 These special, rare, top-end Burgundies are now ready for you to enjoy...